Last updated on December 15th, 2016.

 B. Information That Is Collected Automatically

-We may automatically collect certain information about your use of the Services, including when you use our websites without logging in.
+We may automatically collect certain information about your use of the Services, including when you use our websites or apps without logging in.

 Device and Usage information.
 We may collect information about: (i) the computers or devices (including mobile devices) you use to access the Services; and (ii) how you use the Services.
 Examples of the information that we may automatically collect and analyze include, but are not limited to: